 Fields Institute, University of Toronto, Workshop on Transport of Ionic Particles in Biological Environments July, 2014, Organizer: Chun Liu, Maxx Metti .
-A three hour tutorial and lecture with slides are at hyperlinks Part 1a or Part 1b and Part 2a or Part 2b.
+A three hour tutorial and lecture with slides are at hyperlinks Part 1a or Part 1b and Part 2b.